reneeswick/routes/README.md

   - [Project Specs](#project-specs)

 ## Abstract
 Routes is a responsive and interactive application designed for San Diego Medical Waste.
-Two users have acess to the features of this application.
+Two users have access to the features of this application.

 <div style="display: flex">
   <img width="200" alt="Screen Shot 2021-12-15 at 10 00 21 AM" src="https://user-images.githubusercontent.com/83723401/146231094-8134b5c1-b16e-4b0e-b5fa-7646b7b91a56.png">